Proven Ways To Boost Your Exhibition Results: Planning, Preparation, Presentation, Follow-Up

-Set measurable objectives not only for the show itself, but also for each of the specific promotions your company will be doing.
+Set measurable objectives not only for the tradeshow itself, but also for each of the specific promotions your company will be doing.

 The easiest way to compute the numbers is to take the total exhibit hours, multiply by the number of staff members on duty per shift, and then multiply by five.

 When you only have a few seconds to grab attention, use a quick-scan sheet to highlight the key benefits of your product or services.
-60-85% of all show literature is thrown out.
-Bring enough materials to distribute to 5% of your already determined contact number.
+About 60 to 85 percent of all tradeshow literature is thrown out.
+Bring enough materials to distribute to 5 percent of your already determined contact number.